jzombie/docker-mqtt-mosquitto-cloudflare-tunnel/README.md

 # Docker MQTT Mosquitto Cloudflare Tunnel

+**Note:** For enhanced security, a more protected branch is available, which:

+- Restricts wildcard searches across users
+- Encrypts retained messages using gocrypt
+- Auto-saves retained messages after every message

+You can find it here: [protected-no-wildcard branch](https://github.com/jzombie/docker-mqtt-mosquitto-cloudflare-tunnel/tree/protected-no-wildcard)

+---

 This setup demonstrates how to configure and deploy an MQTT broker using Eclipse Mosquitto within a Docker container and securely expose it to the internet via a Cloudflare Tunnel.
 This setup is particularly useful for IoT applications, allowing secure and scalable message brokering over the MQTT protocol.

 - https://en.wikipedia.org/wiki/MQTT